Stock image of a lady justice statue to accompany guide to employment law in Costa Rica

 A quality representative or PEO firm can ensure your company is complying with Costa Rica labor laws.

-Frequently Asked Questions about Labor Laws in Costa Rica
+FAQs about employment law in Costa Rica

-In our experience, these are the common questions and doubtful points of our Clients.
+In our experience, these are the common questions we receive from clients.

-1. What are the labor laws in Costa Rica?
+What are the labor laws in Costa Rica?

 In Costa Rica, employment arrangements can take the form of either fixed-term or indefinite contracts, complemented by a nationally defined minimum wage.
 Workers enjoy the entitlement to paid annual leave, and comprehensive legislation ensures maternity leave with full compensation.
 Additionally, the country has established regulations governing social security, safeguarding the well-being of employees, and upholding the right to unionize as a fundamental aspect of its labor framework.

-2. What are the working conditions in Costa Rica?
+What are the working conditions in Costa Rica?

 Working conditions in Costa Rica are classified into day shifts and night shifts.
 During a normal work week, employees are allowed to work a maximum of 8 hours per day and 48 hours per week for day shifts, and 6 hours per day and 36 hours per week for night shifts.

-3. How many hours are in a standard work day in Costa Rica?
+How many hours are in a standard work day in Costa Rica?

 The legal workweek in Costa Rica consists of 48 hours, which are divided into six 8-hour days.
 Employees in Costa Rica are entitled to one day of rest per week, usually on Sundays.
 Overtime is defined as any work that exceeds 48 hours per week or 8 hours per day.
 In such cases, employers are required to pay overtime wages at a rate of 1.5 times the employee’s regular hourly wage.

-4. What is the minimum salary in Costa Rica?
+What is the minimum salary in Costa Rica?

-5. How is overtime paid in Costa Rica?
+How is overtime paid in Costa Rica?

 Overtime in Costa Rica is paid at 1.5 times the employee’s regular hourly wage.
 It is considered any work that exceeds 48 hours a week or 8 hours a day.
 The legal workweek in Costa Rica consists of 48 hours, spread across six 8-hour days.
 Employees are also entitled to one day of rest per week, usually on Sundays.

-6. What are the laws regarding employment termination in Costa Rica?
+What are the laws regarding employment termination in Costa Rica?

 In Costa Rica, employment termination can occur without just cause as long as the employee is provided with severance pay according to their employment agreement.
-It is important to include the aguinaldo in the severance package.
+It is important to include the yearly bonus known as the aguinaldo in the severance package.
 Additionally, there are specific notice periods that must be followed based on the employee’s length of service with the company.

-7. What are the requirements for terminating an employee in Costa Rica?
+What are the requirements for terminating an employee in Costa Rica?

 In Costa Rica, employers are required to have a valid reason to terminate an employee.
 If there is no valid reason, the employer can still terminate the employee but must provide severance pay.
 The valid reason must be based on one of the grounds listed in Article 81 of the Labor Code.
 The termination must be well supported, and the burden of proof lies with the employer to show that the termination was justified.
 The notice period for termination is determined by the employee’s length of service:

-– For employees with three to six months of service, one week of notice is required.
+• For employees with three to six months of service, one week of notice is required.

-– For employees with six to 12 months of service, two weeks of notice is required.
+• For employees with six to 12 months of service, two weeks of notice is required.

 In addition to the notice period, the employer is also responsible for paying preaviso (notice pay) and cesantia (severance pay).

-8. What happens when an employee quits in Costa Rica?
+What happens when an employee quits in Costa Rica?

-Employees in Costa Rica are entitled to severance pay if they quit for cause or are terminated without cause.
+Employees in Costa Rica are entitled to severance pay if they quit with just cause or are terminated without cause.
 The employer must pay an additional month’s pay for each year, or a fraction over six months, up to a maximum of eight months’ pay.
 The employee is also entitled to compensation for unused vacation and personal days, any remaining salary, and a portion of their aguinaldo, or thirteenth-month bonus.
-If an employee quits without giving proper notice, they forfeit their rights to Aguinaldo.
+If an employee quits without giving proper notice, they forfeit their rights to the aguinaldo.
 The employer cannot deduct the compensation from the employee’s benefits if the employee resigns without notice.
 Additionally, the employer is obligated to grant workers’ requests for a certificate or letter of termination of the work contract.

 Biz Latin hub provides integrated market entry and back office support to investors and corporations throughout Latin America and the Caribbean, helping them to bridge the cultural and linguistic gaps they encounter.